FDD Red Flags: 10 Warning Signs Every Franchise Buyer Must Know (2026)

 Don't miss red flags buried in 300+ pages

-FDDIQ uses AI to automatically scan all 23 FDD items, detect red flags, and surface the issues that matter most.
-Join the waitlist for early access.
+FranchiseIQ helps you scan all 23 FDD items, detect red flags, and surface the issues that matter most before you invest.
+Browse live franchise data or upgrade for deeper reports.